Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 If your remote does not have a pairing button, then you’ll need to refer to the user manual.
 Your ceiling fan might have its own way of pairing with the remote.

-How To Turn On Ceiling Fan Without Remote?
+How To Turn On The Ceiling Fan Without A Remote?

 Suppose your remote is out of the equation and you still need to turn your ceiling fan on.
 Are there other ways to do it?
 Yes, indeed there are.
 However, it depends on the fan model and how you had it wired when you first bought it.

-You see, ceiling fan also have two other mechanisms to turn them on or off: the pull cord or chain and the wall switch.
+You see, ceiling fans often also have two other mechanisms to turn them on or off: the pull cord or chain and the wall switch — or both!

 The Wall Switch